 Each week I read a number of customer service articles from various online resources.
 Here are my top five picks from last week.
 I have added my comment about each article and would like to hear what you think too.

-(FitSmallBusiness) Customer centric businesses invest the whole team focus on supporting their prospective and existing customers.
+(FitSmallBusiness) Customer-centric businesses invest the whole team focus on supporting their prospective and existing customers.
 This doesn’t just mean sales and customer service, but accounting, marketing and other departments as well.
-Customer centric sales requires a more consultative approach, and sometimes means prioritizing help and advice over tying to make a speedy sale.
+Customer-centric sales require a more consultative approach and sometimes means prioritizing help and advice over tying to make a speedy sale.

 My Comment: The term customer-centricity has become very popular over the last few years.
 My basic definition is that every decision and process a company makes and has keeps the customer in mind.
 This article has some great information.
 Some of it is a reinforcement of what you might know, but it’s worth reading.
 I’m surprised how many companies don’t create a detailed journey map to dig deep into each (and every) interaction that customers have with you.
 So pay close attention to number two.